idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/FiniteStrainUObasedCP.md

 ## Description

 The UserObject based crystal plasticity system is designed to facilitate the implementation of different constitutive laws in a modular way.
 Both phenomenological constitutive models and dislocation-based constitutive models can be implemented through this system.
-This system consists of one material class `FiniteStrainUObasedCP` and four userobject classes, namely `CrystalPlasticitySlipRate`, `CrystalPlasticitySlipResistance`, `CrystalPlasticityStateVarRateComponent` and `CrystalPlasticityStateVariable`.
+This system consists of one material class `FiniteStrainUObasedCP` and four UserObject classes, namely `CrystalPlasticitySlipRate`, `CrystalPlasticitySlipResistance`, `CrystalPlasticityStateVarRateComponent` and `CrystalPlasticityStateVariable`.

 The material class is based on plastic flow on individual slip systems to obtain the inelastic deformation in materials.
 The present formulation considers large deformation and is based on a stress update algorithm.
 Some of the important functions associated with this class are outlined below.